The Best Jobs for Veterans: A Guide to Careers for Military Vets and Getting Civilian Employment

 Many former servicemen and women choose to pursue new careers in countries other than the United States.
 In fact, if you want to work for the government, it's possible to find a lot of federal jobs for veterans in other nations since many American agencies have operations overseas.

-Private security is one of the most popular overseas jobs for veterans who miss the action and excitement of military missions.
+Private security is one of the best jobs for veterans who miss the action and excitement of military missions and want to work overseas.
 The federal government hires private military contractors to help provide security for certain facilities and transport operations.
 Pay varies, but many people in this line of work earn six-figure salaries while under contract.

 Some veterans choose to take advantage of their proven leadership skills by going into business for themselves.
 They often have a high tolerance for taking risks, which makes them good entrepreneurs.
 Plus, it isn't always necessary to start from scratch.
 All kinds of franchise opportunities exist, which means that it's possible to benefit from a brand and business model that is already successful.
 And thanks to the International Franchise Association's Veterans Transition Franchise Initiative (VetFran), you can find opportunities in which franchisors offer significant discounts on their franchise fees or other expenses to former members of the U.S. Armed Forces.